 Prior to joining the firm, Ms. Doran-Civan worked as an associate in the Boston, Massachusetts office of a large East Coast law firm where she prepared and prosecuted domestic and foreign patent applications in the areas of software, avionics, mechanical systems, clean energy generation and storage systems, clean technology, medical devices, surgical tools, and medical implants.
 Ms. Doran-Civan started practicing before the USPTO in 2007, becoming a patent attorney in 2012.
 She holds dual M.S. degrees in Aerospace Engineering and Technology and Policy areas from MIT.
 During her graduate and undergraduate education, she worked as a research assistant at Massachusetts Institute of Technology and Istanbul Technical University, focusing on control theory and control systems.

-Ms. Doran-Civan was recognized as a 2019 Northern California “Rising Star” and a 2013 Massachusetts “Rising Star” for Intellectual Property by Super Lawyers magazine.
-She is fluent in French and Turkish.
+Ms. Doran-Civan was recognized as a 2019 and 2020 Northern California “Rising Star” and a 2013 Massachusetts “Rising Star” for Intellectual Property by Super Lawyers magazine.
+Ms. Doran-Civan's native language is Turkish and she is fluent in French.

 Suffolk University Law School, J.D.
 (2011) cum laude

 Massachusetts Institute of Technology, M.S., Aeronautics and Astronautics (2005)

 Massachusetts Institute of Technology, M.S., Technology and Policy (2005)

 Istanbul Technical University, B.S., Aerospace Engineering, Concentration in Spacecraft Control (2000)